What goes around, comes around … and around. How Edge of Tomorrow is metaphor for crime, punishment and divine retribution.

 This means the tension at the end of the film comes from Cage fighting the enemy ‘in real time’, without the safety net of respawning … or so he thinks.

-You can read the end of the film as a bittersweet victory: Cage wins the war but loses the girl, because Vrtaski yet again has no memory of him.
+We can read the end of the film as a bittersweet victory: Cage wins the war but loses the girl, because Vrtaski yet again has no memory of him.

 But it’s equally possible Cage hasn’t won the war, either – and the whole thing is one more alien bluff (and the start of yet another loop).